Connor Hall (footballer, born 1993)

 Hall began his career with Isthmian League side Bury Town, playing for the club from 2011 to 2016, apart from a short spell spent with St Neots Town in 2015.
-He then spent two seasons in the Southern League with Biggleswade Town, before joining National League North club Brackley Town in 2018.
+He then spent two seasons in the Southern League with Biggleswade Town before joining National League North club Brackley Town in 2018.
 He continued his move up the non-League pyramid by signing with Harrogate Town in May 2019.
 He helped Harrogate to secure a place in the English Football League with victory in the 2020 National League play-off final.
 This was followed by victory in the delayed 2020 FA Trophy final.
 He was sold on to Port Vale in January 2022 and helped the club to win promotion out of League Two via the play-offs in four months later.
-He was sold on to Colchester United in January 2023 for an undisclosed fee.
+He was sold to Colchester United in January 2023 for an undisclosed fee and rejoined Port Vale for another undisclosed fee in July 2024.
+He was named on the EFL League Two Team of the Season as the Vale won promotion in the 2024–25 campaign.